-How to Elope in NYC: The Essential Guide
+How to Elope in NYC

 Why should we elope in NYC?

-- You can extend your stay directly into an NYC honeymoon!
+- You can extend your stay directly into an NYC honeymoon.

-Option B: Get married at City Hall
+Option B: Elope at City Hall.

-For elopement couples that want an easy way to tie the knot, getting married at City Hall is a good option.
-See our in-depth guide for more information on getting married at City Hall.
+For NYC elopement couples that want an easy way to tie the knot, see my in-depth guide for getting married at City Hall.

 If you’re not a US citizen you’ll need to get an additional “long form” document after your ceremony has been performed.
 You’ll return to the City Clerk’s Office to obtain this and it will enable you to register the marriage back in your home country.
 If you’re from a non-English speaking country, you’ll also need to get an apostille.
 You can read more about the apostille at the Department of State’s website.

-The obvious locations are always popular — Central Park, Top of the Rock, Brooklyn Bridge, Grand Central, The High Line — and for good reason.
+The obvious locations are always popular — Central Park, Top of the Rock, Brooklyn Bridge Park, Grand Central, The High Line — and for good reason.
 They scream “we got married in New York City!”
 While it’s great to include the major landmarks, I encourage you to wander off the beaten path.
-A good strategy is to pick a neighborhood that has a certain vibe you love (eg, gritty hipster, or classic architecture, or skyline views) and we’ll explore organically from there.
+A good strategy is to pick a neighborhood that has a certain vibe you love (eg, gritty hipster, classic architecture, or skyline views) and we’ll explore organically from there.